ElijahGCHEN/TIL/c++/trivia.md

 It is useful when you share a variable between a few modules.
 You define it in one module, and use extern in the others.

+To clarify, using `extern int x;` tells the compiler that an object of type int called `x` exists somewhere.
+It's not the compilers job to know where it exists, it just needs to know the type and name so it knows how to use it.
+Once all of the source files have been compiled, the **linker** will resolve all of the references of `x` to the one definition that it finds in one of the compiled source files.
+For it to work, the definition of the `x` variable needs to have what's called “external linkage”, which basically means that it needs to be declared outside of a function (at what's usually called “the file scope”) and without the static keyword.

 For example:

 in file1.cpp: